Microgrids Help Integrate

 Improve Community Resiliency

-SDG&E is committed to modernizing the power grid to integrate more clean energy, enhance reliability and improve safety.
-Microgrids, basically mini power grids, use technologies such as energy storage to provide power to specific communities/neighborhoods if an outage occurs on the larger grid.
+SDG&E is committed to modernizing the power grid to integrate more clean energy, enhance grid reliability, and improve safety.
+Microgrids, which are basically mini power grids, use technologies such as energy storage to provide power to specific communities or neighborhoods if an outage occurs on the larger grid.

 The Borrego Springs Microgrid is a Glimpse into the Future

-In 2013, SDG&E installed America’s first utility-scale microgrid to provide community resiliency to the remote desert town of Borrego Springs, which is connected to the larger grid by a single transmission line.
-The town is home to more than 2,700 residents who experience extreme heat and monsoonal rains, which can impact energy service.
-The microgrid helps keep critical facilities such as fire stations or schools energized during adverse or high-fire risk weather conditions that necessitate a Public Safety Power Shutoff (PSPS).
+In 2013, SDG&E installed America’s first utility-scale microgrid to provide community resiliency to Borrego Springs, a remote desert town in northeastern San Diego County that is connected to the larger grid by a single transmission line.
+Borrego Springs is home to more than 3,000 residents who experience extreme heat and monsoonal rains, which can impact energy service.
+The microgrid helps keep critical facilities, such as fire stations or schools, energized during adverse or high-fire risk weather conditions that necessitate a Public Safety Power Shutoff (PSPS).

-The Borrego Springs microgrid uses smart grid technology — including local power generation, local energy storage, and automated switching — to create a more robust, resilient grid that can dynamically react to changing environmental and system conditions.
-The Borrego Springs Microgrid is connected to the smart grid, but can disconnect and function independently during emergencies, supplying vital electricity to the local community through its onsite resources.
+Borrego Springs Microgrid uses smart grid technology — including local power generation, local energy storage, and automated switching — to create a more robust and resilient grid that can dynamically react to changing environmental and grid conditions.
+The Borrego Springs Microgrid is connected to the smart grid, but it can disconnect and function independently during emergencies to supply vital electricity to the local community through its on-site resources.

-The Borrego Springs microgrid offers a powerful example of what new Smart Grid technology can do.
-When this experimental project was used during an actual power emergency, it gave us and our customers a glimpse of a possible “utility of the future” — one in which the grid itself can respond to outages by routing and restoring power where it’s most needed, bringing vital energy to residents and quite possibly saving lives in the process.
+The Borrego Springs Microgrid offers a powerful example of the potential of smart grid technology.
+When the microgrid was used during an actual power emergency, it gave SDG&E and our customers a glimpse of a “utility of the future” — one in which the grid itself can respond to outages by routing and restoring power where it’s most needed, bringing vital energy to residents, and quite possibly saving lives in the process.

-SDG&E is leveraging lessons learned at Borrego Springs to build more microgrids across the company’s service territory.
+SDG&E is leveraging new, innovative technologies and lessons learned at Borrego Springs to build more microgrids across the company’s service territory.
 For example, two newly operational microgrids are designed to support communities in the high-fire threat districts of Ramona and Cameron Corners.